If I were running my own company, I’d be hiring a team of hockey players, for their hockey skills alone. Here are 10 reasons why.

 Hockey is the sport that celebrates the unsung hero.
 Whether you’re a goal scorer, penalty killer or an enforcer, the value of each role is celebrated within the culture.
 When the going gets rough, a team can’t simply look to the coach or the captain to pull them out of the hole.
 One game it might be a timely fight or a big hit that sparks the comeback; the next night it might be a big save or a nice goal that turns the tides.

 Hockey players understand that no matter what role you are in, you can do your part to contribute and help make everyone around you better.
 Leadership is not exclusive to managers, directors and CEOs.
 Internal leadership is the foundation to success and comes in many forms and from every level.
-No one understands this concept better than hockey players.
+No one understands this hockey life skill better than hockey players.
 Read on…

 CrossIceHockey.com is reader supported.
 When you buy via the links on our site, we may earn an affiliate commission at no extra cost to you.
 Learn more.